Tourist Scams in Belgium

 Ghent is a historic Flemish university city between Brussels and Bruges, known for its medieval Gravensteen castle, St. Bavo's Cathedral, and a vibrant student nightlife.
 Less touristed than Bruges, the city sees pickpocketing in the Korenmarkt and Vrijdagmarkt areas, overpriced tourist restaurants near the three towers, and issues with unlicensed street food vendors during the Gentse Feesten summer festival.
 The festival brings one million visitors and creates peak conditions for opportunistic crime.

-Is Ghentsafe? →Brussels
+Is Ghentsafe? →Antwerp

 Scam categories are ordered by frequency across all documented incidents in Belgium.
 Use these to prioritise what to research before your trip.